dot-and-box/dot-and-box/docs/docs/dot-and-box-tag.md

 sidebar_position: 5
 ---

-#  dot and box tag
+#  Dot and Box tag

 ### \<dot-and-box\> tag elem
 **\<dot-and-box\>** is a custom html tag and behaves like standard html tag (e.g. you can style it).